 Basidiospores: Smooth, thick-walled, hyaline, inamyloid, cyanophilous cell wall, subglobose to broadly ellipsoid in form, pyriform in shape with a tapered apiculus; length (3.5) 3.8–4.4 (5.1) µm, width (3.2) 3.4–4.0 (4.4) µm, x̄ = 4.1 ✕ 3.7 µm, Q (1.0) 1.0–1.2 (1.4), usually with a single large guttule occupying 60–80% of the spore cytoplasm (n = 30).

 Sterile Structures: Cystidia absent, hyphidia finger-like, as in Tretomyces lutescens.

-Jülich, W. (1980).
+Jülich, W. & Stalpers, J. A. (1980).
 The Resupinate Non-poroid Aphyllophorales of the Temperate Northern Hemisphere.
-North-Holland Publishing Company.
+North-Holland Publishing Company, Amsterdam, Oxford, New York.